wp-plugins/admin-bar-user-switching/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Extends the excellent User Switching plugin by John Blackbourn by adding a User Switching link to the admin bar.
-Requires the User Switching plugin to be active.
+Requires the User Switching plugin.

 == Description ==